Dear FERPA PROFESSORS,

 For example, if John Smith brings their mother along with them to an Academic Advising appointment during their sophomore year of

-college, John Smith must sign a release listing their mother in order for the Academic Advisor to have a conversation with the student
+college, John Smith must sign a release listing their mother in order for the Academic Advisor to have a conversation

 with their mother in the room.